 Sharing experience in sustainable agriculture, good practices and integrated plant protection in plant production systems, including non-chemical, preventive and chemical methods, scouting, monitoring and prognostic methods.

 Do you need an advice?

-There has never been more difficult to import and export food of plant origin than in 2020.
+There has never been more difficult to import and export food of plant origin than in 2022.
 Especially, if we want to eat organic.
-Organic means working with nature, but also bringing nature with goods.
+Organic means working with nature, but also bringing nature with consignments.
 Which is banned in international trade.

 - Local needs respected